egonw/BridgeDbVariantDatabase/Local_BridgeDb_IMS_installation.md

   genre:
     - "@type": URL
       url: http://edamontology.org/topic_0091 # Bioinformatics
-  name: Browsing the eNanoMapper ontology with BioPortal, AberOWL and Protégé
+  name: How to install and load the Identifier Mapping Service with data needed for gene-to-variant and variant-to-gene
   author:
     - "@type": Person
       name: Jonathan Mélius